'Absolute tragedy': Homicide investigation launched after toddler's death

 Detective Senior Sergeant Geoff Baber said police had launched a homicide investigation following the death of the boy in Auckland City.

-Police were advised on June 23 about 7.30pm that the boy had been rushed to Starship Hospital with serious head injuries.
+Police were advised that the boy had been rushed to Starship children's hospital with serious head injuries on June 23 about 7.30pm.

 "Sadly, he passed away at 3pm yesterday," Baber said.